What is journalistic writing?

 Some articles have bylines, which appear below the headline.

 - A huge collection of creative writing & reading comprehension resources

 A byline may include one or all of the following things: the name of the person who wrote the article, their position, the place they travelled to get the story and a brief sentence summing up what the article is about.
 For example:

 Newspaper articles often include photos of the people or events involved.
 A teacher may discuss with children why this is.
 For example: if the article was about the biggest ship in the world, people would want to see an actual picture of it, rather than just read the description.
-If the article was about an important person, you would need to be able to identify him or her.
+If the article was about an important person, you would need to be able to identify them.
 These photos would usually have captions beneath them, explaining who or what is in the photo.